potor10/RoboNene/README.md

 `node index.js` to run the bot

 ## Note
-Due to the sensitive nature of the game API, the script to pull data from the game is hidden.
+Due to the sensitive nature of the game API, the script to pull data from the game is not included in this code.

 ## Support
 If you have any issues with the bot or would like to contribute, please contact Potor10#3237 on discord.